 - A one-month rotation focusing on rural and agricultural health

-- Active participation in the activities of the Southwest Center for Agricultural Health, Injury Prevention, and Education Center (funded by NIOSH); which is also located at The University of Texas Health Science Center at Tyler and
+- Active participation in the activities of the Southwest Center for Agricultural Health, Injury Prevention, and Education Center (funded by NIOSH); which is also located at The University of Texas at Tyler Health Science Center

 - Participation in structured field experiences and workplace walkthroughs